The

 “Then they're overworked.
 Something is seriously wrong on that set.
 Hollywood has a history of this!
 They've done it before, and they'll do it again.
 Just look at the original The Wizard of Oz and Judy Garland."

-🧠🧑🌾🌾 Telling me to sit down, reducing who may speak based on their body, reproduces the logic of control this critique claims to oppose..
-You don’t get to police bodies and then gatekeep who’s allowed to notice the policing.
+🧠🧑🌾🌾 Telling me to shut up, reducing who may speak based on their body, reproduces the logic of control this critique claims to oppose.
+You don’t get to police bodies and then gatekeep who’s allowed to critique the policing.

 And recognizing toxicity doesn't require shared identity.
 Just comprehension skills.
 Which I have.